pdxalba/gitCommands/gitCommands.md

 git config --global --list   List git's config entries

-git config --global alias.hist "log --oneline --graph --decorate --all"   Creates an alias calleg hist (with the command after)
+git config --global alias.hist "log --oneline --graph --decorate --all"   Creates an alias called hist (with the command after)
 	then using git hist executes the same as everything that was defined in the alias

 git mv <old filename> <new filename>   renames a file	(still need to commit after)